The call was illegal. The lawsuit is free. The choice is yours.

 Contacting family members

-Collectors can only contact third parties to locate you — they may not discuss your debt with family, neighbors, or friends.
-Disclosing your debt to others is a violation.
+Collectors can only contact third parties to locate you — they cannot discuss your debt with family, neighbors, or friends.

 FDCPA § 805(b)